literallyEllie/elliepotato-api-go/README.md

 | login_key | Login key to access the system. | Yes       |
 | to | The service to get the status of. | Yes       |

+### Responses:
-If "to" isn't a valid service, will return 404 error.
+* If "to" isn't a valid service, will return 404 error.
-If the service is NOT active, will return 200 with "not_active" A 200 OK response will be returned allong with a JSON escaped string of [ep_service#ActiveService](https://github.com/literallyEllie/elliepotato-api/blob/master/src/main/ep_service.go#L17)
+* If the service is NOT active, will return 200 with "not_active"
+* A 200 OK response will be returned allong with a JSON escaped string of [ep_service#ActiveService](https://github.com/literallyEllie/elliepotato-api/blob/master/src/main/ep_service.go#L17)

 ### Status
 | Parameter | Description          | Required? |